DavesCodeMusings/CloudPi/docs/maintain-system.md

 The one problem I've experienced most is a corrupted microSD card.
 They're really not designed for the strain of a high number of write operations and failure is more a question of when than a question of if.
 Having separate OS and data storage devices helps with this situation.

 #### Recovery
-Replace the microSD card with a new one, flashed to the same version of Raspberry Pi OS.
-Run through the build steps again to rebuild the system software.
-Data is still on the external storage device, which is hopefully unaffected.
+* Replace the microSD card with a new one, flashed to the same version of Raspberry Pi OS.
+* Run through the build steps again to rebuild the system software.
+* Docker persistent data and user files are still on the external storage device, which is hopefully unaffected.

 #### Caveats
 * The LDAP user and group database is on the microSD card.
 You'll need to reimport the LDIF.
 * DNS zone information is on the microSD card.
-You'll need to recreate any records for hosts that you added.
+You'll need to recreate any customization you made.
 * The_pi_ user's home directory is on the microSD card.
 Any of the Ansible scripts you stored locally need to be copied again.

 ### Failed External Storage
 Back in the early implementations of the project, when I was using an USB flash drive for storage, I had a couple of them fail.
-I'm hoping with a NAS-rated device, this won't happen.
+Like the failed microSD cards, it's because of pushing a device beyond what it was designed for.
+I'm hoping with a NAS-rated device, this external storage failure won't happen again.
 But, it's good to be prepared.

 #### Recovery
 * Replace the device.
 Recreate the logical volumes.
-The Ansible playbook for provisioning storage can be used as a astarting point, but chances are good that you've expanded at least one of the logical volumes.
+* Use the Ansible playbook for provisioning storage as a starting point.
+* Resize any of the logical volumes to match your pre-disaster configuration.
-* Restore the data from your backup device or from the Nextcloud directories on client machines.
+* Restore the data from your backup source: either Nextcloud directories on client machines or a second external storage device.

 #### Caveats
 If you're not using a backup device, the Docker persistent data in logical volumes _vol01_ and _vol02_ will be unrecoverable.

+### Fire, Flood, Locusts
+The worst situation of all is the total lose of the Pi hardware, microSD card and external storage device.
+In this situation all you have is your backup.

+#### Recovery
+* Replace hardware and rebuild the system using the project documentation.
+* If you have a secondary Pi that survived the disaster, use the data on its external storage device and any replicated LDAP and DNS data.
+* If you don't have a secondry Pi, but you're using a public cloud backup solution, recover your system's data from there.
+* If you don't have a secondry Pi, but your client devices were unaffected, recover user files from the Nextcloud directory from the individual client devices.

+#### Caveats
+* If you weren't using a secondary Pi, or it was destroyed in the disaster, you obviously can't rely on it as a recovery source.
+* If you're using the Nextcloud "virtual files" feature, you won't have a complete copy of your Nextcloud files.
+* If you're only relying on Nextcloud sync, you still won't have LDAP, DNS, and CA files.

+### Plan for Your Situation
+This scenarios above offer only a few possibilities of things that can go wrong.
+Be sure to plan for your own potential disasters while taking into account the importance of the data your storing and how difficult it is to replace.